0x03a/Hospital-Management-System/README.md

 ## 📄 Project Overview

 This Hospital Management System leverages **Oracle Database** and **Visual Studio** to efficiently manage patient records, staff roles, appointment schedules, and revenue tracking.
-It aims to streamline healthcare operations, enhance administrative control, and improve financial management.
+It aims to streamline healthcare operations, enhance administrative control, and improve financial management.(used "Parameterized Sql query" to prevent Sql Injection, bcz "Sql query with string Concatentation" or "Non-Paramerterized Sql query" can cause Sql injection. )

 ### 🔧 Features